-Duration: Up to 1 minute

 You conjure a shield of earth to guard and protect a creature within range.
-The target gains resistance against the first weapon attack they take in a combat round.
-At the beginning of every round, the caster must succeed on a sigil roll to affect the target again.
+The target gains 2d4 temporary hit points.
+The sigil pulses at the start of your turn every round, replenishing the temporary hit points.

 Also, so long as this sigil is active, the target also gains a +2 bonus to their AC.
-The reduction to damage is an aura effect.

 Heightened.
-For each spell level above 2nd, you gain resistance to another attack taken in the same combat round.
+For each spell level above 2nd, you add 1d4 extra temporary hit points.

 Elemental Armor [level 1]